 - the “culture wars” — considering games as one important “canary in the coal mine” for the rise of the alt-right and other attempts to challenge movements to create diverse and inclusive spaces around media.

-Assessment will consist of both written research papers as well as assessments tied to the play of games in sophisticated and contextualized manners.
-Students will be incentivized to participate online through small, play-oriented reflections in the spaces we virtually embody over the term.
+Assessment will consist of both written research papers as well as assessments tied to the play of games in sophisticated and contextualized manners (an ongoing “Gaming Journal” assignment).
+In these, students will be asked reflect on the spaces we virtually embody over the term.
 Additionally, student progress on semester-long term papers will be regularly tracked through smaller, milestone assignments.
-Graduate students will have higher expectations regarding the size and complexity of their term papers, as well as additional requirements related to the introduction of and consideration of course readings (e.g., “leading class” discussions in several ways).
+Graduate students will have higher expectations regarding the size and complexity of their term papers, as well as additional requirements related to the introduction of and consideration of course readings (e.g., creating a video presentation on a book-length critical game studies text).